vdbrink/vdbrink.github.io/homeassistant/homeassistant_hacs_afvalbeheer.md

 ## Intro

-I want to show the upcoming waste collecting not with a date as state but with a number of days countdown.
+I want to show the upcoming waste collecting not with a date, like 15-04-2024, as state but with a number of days countdown.
-Also, a presentation that shows only the ones that are relevant for the upcoming few days.
+Also, a presentation that shows only the ones that are relevant for the upcoming few days.\
-This is not by default available, but I've made it the way I wanted it.
+This is not available by default, but I've made it the way I wanted it.

-I also add some extra examples here.
+I also add some extra dashboard presentation examples.

-Here you can read how I did this, enjoy!
+Enjoy reading it, and hopefully you can use it for yor own dashboard.

 ---